Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Introduction

 On the other hand, there are graphs for which the bound on the minimum degree can be significantly improved by replacing the chromatic number with a refined parameter known as the \emph{critical chromatic number}~\cite{cooley2007perfect}.
-The \emph{critical chromatic number} \(\chi_{cr}(F)\) of a graph \(F\) is defined as \(\left(\chi(F)-1\right)v_F/\left(v_F-\sigma(F)\right)\), where \(\sigma(F)\) denotes the minimum size of the smallest colour class in a colouring of \(F\) with \(\chi(H)\) colours.
+The \emph{critical chromatic number} \(\chi_{cr}(F)\) of a graph \(F\) is defined as \(\left(\chi(F)-1\right)v_F/\left(v_F-\sigma(F)\right)\), where \(\sigma(F)\) denotes the minimum size of the smallest colour class in a colouring of \(F\) with \(\chi(F)\) colours.
 Note that \(\chi(F)-1<\chi_{cr}(F)\le \chi(F)\) and the equality holds if and only if every \(\chi(F)\)-colouring of \(F\) has equal colour class sizes.
-Resolving a conjecture of Koml\'{o}s, Shokoufandeh and Zhao~\cite{shokoufandeh2003proof} showed the following result (stated here in a slightly weaker form).
+If $\chi_{cr}(F)=\chi(F)$, then we call $F$ \emph{balanced}; otherwise we call it \emph{unbalanced}.
+Koml\'{o}s~\cite{komlos2000tiling} initiated the study of $F$-packings at the threshold determined by the critical chromatic number.
+This was later strengthened by Shokoufandeh and Zhao~\cite{shokoufandeh2003proof}, who showed that the leftover can be bounded by a constant depending only on $F$.

-\begin{theorem}[\cite{shokoufandeh2003proof}] For any $F$ there is an $n_0=n_0(F)$ so that if $G$ is a graph on $n\ge n_0$ vertices and minimum degree at least $\left(1-1/\chi_{cr}(F)\right)n$, then $G$ contains an $F$-packing that covers all but at most $5{v_F}^2$ vertices. \end{theorem}
+\begin{theorem}\cite[Theorem 1.8]{shokoufandeh2003proof} For any $F$ there is an $n_0=n_0(F)$ so that if $G$ is a graph on $n\ge n_0$ vertices and minimum degree at least $\left(1-1/\chi_{cr}(F)\right)n$, then $G$ contains an $F$-packing that covers all but at most $5{v_F}^2$ vertices. \end{theorem}

 Given the two types of minimum degree thresholds discussed above, it is natural to consider the corresponding decision problem.
 Let \(\mathbf{Pack}(F, \delta)\) denote the problem of determining whether a graph \(G\) with minimum degree \(\delta(G)\ge\delta \card{G}\) contains an \(F\)-factor.
 As mentioned earlier, when \(F\) contains a component with at least three vertices, results of Hell and Kirkpatrick~\cite{kirkpatrick1983complexity} show that \(\mathbf{Pack}(F,0)\) is \(\mathsf{NP}\)-complete.
 More generally, K\"{u}hn and Osthus~\cite{KuehnOsthus2006} proved that \(\mathbf{Pack}(F,\delta)\) is \(\mathsf{NP}\)-complete for any \(\delta \in [0,1-1/\chi_{cr}(F))\), provided that \(F\) is either a clique of size at least \(3\) or a complete \(k\)-partite graph where \(k\ge 2\) and the second smallest vertex class has size at least \(2\).
 In contrast, Theorem~\ref{alon-chromatic number} implies that \(\mathbf{Pack}(F,\delta)\) is in \(\mathsf{P}\) for all \(\delta \in (1-1/\chi(F), 1]\).
 Recently, Han and Treglown~\cite{han2020complexity} provided a polynomial-time algorithm showing that \(\mathbf{Pack}(F,\delta)\) is in \(\mathsf{P}\) whenever \(\delta \in (1 - 1/\chi_{cr}(F),1]\), answering a question of Yuster negatively.